Disease Guide ·Brachycephalic Syndrome ·2026

 Anesthesia Risk Premium

-Brachycephalic cats are higher anesthesia risks for any procedure, not just airway surgery.
-Intubation is more difficult, and recovery from anesthesia is riskier.
-Some insurers factor this into coverage decisions.
-Make sure your policy doesn't exclude complications from anesthesia, as brachycephalic cats may need special monitoring during any surgical procedure.
+Brachycephalic cats are higher anesthesia risks for any procedure.
+Intubation is difficult and recovery is riskier.
+Some insurers factor this into coverage.
+Ensure your policy doesn't exclude anesthesia complications.

 🇺🇸 US Pet Insurance Guide